More about This Topic

 Defaulting someone who cannot be found is called “default by publication.”

-Instead of personally handing the divorce papers to the respondent via regular service, you will be letting your missing spouse know that you want a divorce via what is, essentially, an advertisement in the newspaper.
+To get a divorce by publication in Illinois, instead of personally handing the divorce papers to the respondent via regular service, you will be letting your missing spouse know that you want a divorce.
+The notice of your divorce is, essentially, an advertisement in the newspaper.

 In order to get permission to serve via publication, you must fill out and file with the clerk an affidavit swearing that you don’t know where your spouse is.